2026 Football Roster Tracker

 JP Price (true freshman)

-Nowhere else on UAB’s coaching staff has there been a greater shakeup than in the defensive backfield.
-Around Christmas, the program parted ways with defensive coordinator Steve Russ, cornerbacks coach Ryan Lewis Sr., and nickels coach Tee Mitchell, the architects of a secondary that, like all of the Blazers’ defensive units, was inconsistent at best and downright porous at worst.
+Nowhere else on UAB’s roster has there been a greater shakeup than in the defensive backfield.
+Around Christmas, the program parted ways with defensive coordinator Steve Russ, cornerbacks coach Ryan Lewis Sr., and nickels coach Tee Mitchell, the architects of a secondary that ranked close to the nation’s floor in many metrics.

 Now, essentially all of that secondary is gone.
-Home-grown development projects (T’sai McDaniel and AJ Brown), multi-season veterans (Sirad Bryant, Tariq Watson, and Donald Lee), and last year’s imports (Jeremiah Vessel, Perry Fisher, and Jalen Cheek) have moved on.
-Assuming Tamarion Crumpley, one of the better cornerbacks of the Dilfer era, and Pierre Royster, the Blazers’ 2025 leader in interceptions, don’t return, Grantham and his new assistants will be looking at a mostly clean slate.
+Home-grown development projects (T’sai McDaniel and AJ Brown), multi-season veterans (Sirad Bryant, Tariq Watson, and Donald Lee), and last year’s imports (Pierre Royster, Jeremiah Vessel, Perry Fisher, and Jalen Cheek) have moved on.
+Delvon Gulley, the Blazers’ 2025 leader in snaps at cornerback, can return, as can Roy Williams, and Isaiah Crozier; otherwise, UAB defensive coordinator Todd Grantham and his new assistants are looking at a mostly clean slate.

 Special Teams